FolkerKinzel/VCards/src/Examples/GettingStarted.md

 properties, or to store something there.
 - Some operations work with collections of VCard objects (e.g., saving several VCard objects together in a common VCF file).
 Extension methods allow these operations to be performed directly on these collections.

-## Parsing and serializing VCF files using the Vcf class
-The `Vcf` class is a static class that contains a lot of methods for serializing and parsing `VCard` objects to or from VCF files.

 ## The vCard 4.0 data synchronization mechanism
 With the vCard 4.0 standard a data synchronization mechanism using PID parameters and CLIENTPIDMAP